 How about eBay?
 Its founders took the concept of the flea market or the bazaar, the world’s oldest business (okay, the world’s second oldest business) and combined it with the power of the Internet.

-Your Digital Story is Like Mustgo Stew
+Your is Like Mustgo Stew

 Maybe I’m thinking too big.
 Maybe the idea of creating the next Facebook, eBay or Google is too daunting.
-In that case, what can you combine in your life that can change the outcome just enough that people will take notice?
+In that case, what can you combine in your life that can the outcome just enough that people will take notice?
 Like the “Mustgo” stew that my friend Pamela makes from whatever’s been sitting in her refrigerator for too long, combining old ingredients in new ways can often create wonderful new inventions and appealing new flavors that people haven’t enjoyed before.

 Good ideas are just like the stuff sitting in your fridge.
 We’ve all got them, but few of us have the time, vision, resources or plain old gumption to mix them in new ways and see them through to fruition.
 And all too often, even though the great idea is kicking us in the shins, we don’t look down long enough to see it.
-Or as Marshall McLuhan wrote, “I don’t know who discovered water, but it certainly wasn’t a fish.”
+Or as wrote, “I don’t know who discovered water, but it certainly wasn’t a fish.”

 Technology has flattened the playing field, democratized distribution, and created room for every single great new idea you can think of.
 If there’s something you want or need, chances are others want it too.
 And like planting an oak tree, the best time to create your new idea is 20 years ago.